-Soap Ear is a collaboration between editor-in-chief Lyle Daniel and assistant-editor and creative director Ashley Chaney.
+Soap Ear is a collaboration between editor-in-chief Lyle Daniel, assistant editor B. Levinson.
+We are sad to say goodbye to our former assistant editor and creative director Ashley Chaney who has moved on to other endeavors.
 Yann Novak (www.yannnovakdesign.com) is our web developer.
-Soap Ear is a Los Angeles Review of Books Channel and the editors met at LARB’s annual publishing workshop.
+Soap Ear is a Los Angeles Review of Books Channel and the project began at LARB’s annual publishing workshop.

 Soap Ear is also a project of Fulcrum Arts’ Emerge fiscal sponsorship program.
 We are a not-for-profit fiscally sponsored project.
 Help support Soap Ear here.